de4a-eu/de4a/README.md

 phase4.truststore.password=
 ```
 #### Logging configuration `log4j2.xml`
-Configuration file bellow maintains loggin configuration where you can establish the level of each appender, set up log file path, or even include more appenders or configuration.
+Configuration file bellow maintains logging configuration where you can establish the level of each appender, set up log file path, or even include more appenders or configuration.
 **Important** - to set up correctly the path of log file.
 By default it is a relative path to catalina.base (Tomcat server) `${sys:catalina.base}/logs/connector.log`
 ```xml
 <File name="File" fileName="${sys:catalina.base}/logs/connector.log">